andreatramacere/jetset/doc/user_guide/load_data/Jet_example_load_data.rst

-columns with units are implemeted using the ``Units`` module of astropy (https://docs.astropy.org/en/stable/units/).
+columns with units are implemented using the ``Units`` module of astropy (https://docs.astropy.org/en/stable/units/).

 and we can easily access the metadata